MEET JULIANA

 Juliana knows exactly what it’s like when the system fails.
 Three years ago, her dad survived a major episode of cardiac arrest.
 He beat a 6 out of 100 odds of living, thanks to the dedicated first responders and healthcare workers at the Meriter and VA hospitals.
 But his life came at the cost of an over $500,000 medical bill and an eviction from a greedy landlord.

 These experiences shaped Juliana and drove her to fight for families facing the same in public service.
 She graduated from UW–Madison in 2022, worked as a Federal Legislative Liaison at the Wisconsin Housing and Economic Development Authority (WHEDA), and now serves as the Chief of Staff to Wisconsin’s first Filipino American state representative.
 Throughout it all, she’s learned that these hardships are not accidents, but the result of a rigged system and leaders unwilling to fight hard enough.
+That’s why she’s running to build a movement that empowers working class people to fight for real democracy in our government, in our workplaces, and in our communities.

 “I believe we can create a better future with leaders who will fight for Madison.”